tytydraco/yessleep/out/My_Wife_Believes_There_Is_Something_In_Our_Closet_Part_2.md

 I could just barely make out a form, standing mostly obscured by the wall, with long dark hair hanging over the face.

-Tttap.
-Tttap.
+*Tttap.
+Tttap.*

 Janice stood unnaturally still, hiding herself behind the wall as she peaked around the corner in an almost childish fashion, her neck craned at such an angle that I couldn’t make sense of it, certain the shadows were playing tricks with my vision.
 A single hand gripped the corner of the wall, muscles tense like a claw as she tapped repeatedly, almost absentmindedly.

 I could feel the blood turn to ice in my veins, everything about the scene before me oozing an uncomfortable surreality that made the air feel of static and awful tension.

-“Sweetheart,” the voice that echoed from the top of the stairs made my skin crawl.
+*"Sweetheart,”* the voice that echoed from the top of the stairs made my skin crawl.

 It was Janice’s but not quite, as though it had come through a broken recording or some cheap AI program.

-“Come to bed…” there was something almost mocking in the way she - it spoke to me, as though an unspoken threat lingered between each syllable.
+*“Come to bed…”* there was something almost mocking in the way she - it spoke to me, as though an unspoken threat lingered between each syllable.
 I could feel a sudden rage burning hot in my chest, momentarily greater than the fear that had rooted me in place.

 This thing - whoever, or whatever it was dared to mock me in my own home, mimicking the face and voice of the woman I loved.
 I could feel hot indignation driving me forth as I took my first steps up the creaking stairs.